JIT-guard/VideoFilter/README.md

 # VideoFilter

-Project phase 1: creating a swear words filter for video
+Project phase 1: creating a swear words filter for audio